 - Allow your off-site and your on-site users to access Genesys Multicloud CX services over the same transport network and via the same on-site systems.
 Deploy a PAC file on the off-site workstations and direct the browsers to communicate with the Genesys Multicloud CX services via your corporate proxy.
-(See here for an example of PAC file configuration.) - Your off-site users will connect to Genesys Multicloud CX services over the Internet, utilizing the known corporate public IP addresses as the source IP addresses. - Exclude the TURN interface from the VPN and enable a direct WebRTC voice stream with the Genesys Multicloud CX TURN interface over the Internet.
+(See here for an example of PAC file configuration.) - Your off-site users will connect to Genesys Multicloud CX services over the Internet, utilizing the known corporate public IP addresses as the source IP addresses. - Exclude the TURN interface IP addresses from the list of destination IP addresses handled by your VPN tunnel.
+In this way, you enable a direct voice stream connection from WebRTC phones and Webphone applications to the TURN interface over the Internet.